 The various symptoms include sudden weight loss, excess urination, increased appetite and low vision.

 Environment influences diabetes in cats: A recent study on feline diabetes suggests that diabetes in cats resembles type 2 diabetes in people.
 (Source)

 This disorder appears when the kneecap (patella) has been dislocated from the normal position in the groove of the thigh bone (femur).
 This health problem typically occurs in smaller breeds.
 When dislocated, it can only be returned to the normal position once the quadriceps muscles in the hind legs of the animal relax and lengthen.

 For this reason, the cats suffering from this patellar luxation will hold up their legs for a few minutes.
 The symptoms depend upon the severity and persistence of the condition as well as the amount of arthritis involved.

 The cat with a dislocated kneecap has prolonged abnormal hind limb movement.
 They will avoid skipping and jumping and could show sudden lameness.

-Once the kneecap is out of position, the cat feels pain at the moment when the kneecap slides out of thigh bone’s ridges.
-A genetic malformation or trauma causes the condition to the area.
+Once the kneecap is out of position, the cat feels pain the moment when the kneecap slides out of the thigh bone’s ridges.
+A genetic malformation or trauma causes the condition in the area.